Fire department preps for fire watch

 A warning has been issued for fire danger.
-Wednesday, strong winds are expected, which has the Garden City Fire Department prepping.
+Strong winds are expected on Wednesday which has the Garden City Fire Department prepping.

 The fire department said the company officers remind firefighters of specific procedures, like how to avoid getting trapped in a fast-moving fire.

-“Be vigilant and watch what’s going on.” said Fire Chief Bill Beaty.
+“Be vigilant and watch what’s going on.” said Garden City fire chief Bill Beaty.
 “If they see a fire that’s started, make sure they call it in, so we can get it attacked early on.”

 The department advises people to avoid controlled burns, to pay attention to not park in dry grassland areas and to look for any hanging metal from vehicles that could spark from the roadway.